-Bike Share will be publicly accessible and, therefore, the bikes need to be parked on public space.
-Docking stations will mostly be placed on a mixture of footway and carriageway space.
-This creates a risk of conflict with pedestrians and road users.
+Bike Share is publicly accessible and, therefore, the bikes need to be parked on public space.
+As of summer 2023, docking stations are mostly placed on the footway, which creates a risk of conflict with pedestrians.
 This risk is increased for visually impaired or other disability groups who may find the additional street furniture more challenging to navigate.
-This risk was similarly experienced in the e-scooter rental trial and was overcome by consistent consideration of and communication with local disability groups and other stakeholders by the e-scooter operators and LTAs.
+This risk was similarly experienced in the escooter rental trial and was mitigated by consistent consideration of and communication with local disability groups and other stakeholders by the e-scooter operators and LTAs.

-Bike Share will benefit Portsmouth residents and visitors in the following ways:
+Bike Share benefits Portsmouth residents and visitors in the following ways: